RaspAP/raspap-docs/docs/defaults.md

 settings during the installation.
 More importantly, it eliminates guesswork that can lead to conflicts down the road.
 When the [manual](/manual/) or [quick installation](/quick/) is completed, the user will have a functional AP that they can then administer with RaspAP's web interface.

-While this project handles every facet of this process for you, it's still recommended that users of RaspAP familiarize themselves with the [steps involved](https://www.raspberrypi.org/documentation/configuration/wireless/access-point-routed.md).
+While this project handles every facet of this process for you, it's still recommended that users familiarize themselves with the [steps involved](https://www.raspberrypi.org/documentation/configuration/wireless/access-point-routed.md) in building an AP from start to finish.

 ## Configuration directory